jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 Note: Often, when the different variables in the input are on different scales, for example, dummy variables being between 0 and 1 and numeric variables on different ranges up to infinite, weight updates in the network can get very large due to the large units of the variables.
 When weight updates get very large, often the learning process gets instable as with the next batch or epoch, a lot of other weights need to be adjusted according to the last large update.
 This is also tightly linked to the performance of learning.
 With normalized inputs, the optimizer converges faster, reducing training time.

-More information you can hind <a href="https://machinelearningmastery.com/how-to-improve-neural-network-stability-and-modeling-performance-with-data-scaling/"> here </a>
+More information you can found <a href="https://machinelearningmastery.com/how-to-improve-neural-network-stability-and-modeling-performance-with-data-scaling/"> here </a>

 ---